 Issa Sikiti da Silva is a winner of the 2010 SADC Media Awards (print category).
 He freelances for various media outlets, local and foreign, and has travelled extensively across Africa.
-His work has been published both in French and English.
+Hs work has been published both in French and English.
 He used to contribute to Bizcommunity.com as a senior news writer.
+View my profile and articles...